What is the current behavior?

 ## What is the new behavior?

-- Adds e2e tests for more coverage
+- Adds regression tests

 ## Does this introduce a breaking change?